 Book Wendy Woolfson

-Wendy provides workshops on many topics; for those starting out in storytelling to those looking to deepen their practice and confidence, and sessions to develop the understanding of therapeutic value within storytelling.
+Wendy facilitates workshops on many topics; for those starting out in storytelling to those looking to deepen their practice and confidence, and sessions to explore and develop understanding of the therapeutic value within the stories.

-‘Wendy has a very open engaged approach, actively listening and honouring while probing our reflections and motivations.
-This helps participants to clarify the key elements of what makes stories work with particular reference to using sense experience to animate narrative.
-She has a still strong presence which commands attention and a clear ability to manage individual/time dynamics.’
+‘Wendy has a very open engaged approach, actively listening and honouring while probing our reflections and motivations […] She has a still, strong presence which commands attention and a clear ability to manage individual/time dynamics.’
 (Workshop participant)

 Specialities: Vulnerable or marginalised groups, young people, professional development, community storytelling, coaching, project management.